Tax & Residency · Last updated 2 June 2026

 The approved residential accommodation requirement deserves its own section because it is often the most complex part of securing Cat 2 status.

-Gibraltar is only 6.7 square kilometres, and residential property is in high demand.
-The government maintains a list of properties and developments that are approved for Cat 2 occupation.
+Gibraltar covers just 6.7 square kilometres and residential property is in high demand.
+The government maintains a list of developments and properties approved for Cat 2 occupation.
 Not every apartment or house on the Rock qualifies.

 Buying vs Renting

 Both options are valid for Cat 2 purposes.
-Purchasing gives you a long-term asset (Gibraltar property values have historically been strong), while renting offers more flexibility if you want to test the waters before committing fully.
-Either way, the property must be on the approved list and meet the minimum value or rental thresholds.
+Purchasing gives you a long-term asset (Gibraltar residential property values have historically held well), while renting offers more flexibility if you want to experience living on the Rock before committing fully.
+Either way, the property must appear on the approved list and meet the relevant minimum thresholds.

 Lifestyle Benefits of Living in Gibraltar